pulumi/pulumi-hugo/themes/default/content/blog/create-manage-confluent-kafka-cluster-with-pulumi/index.md

 ## Initializing the Project

-Before you can add Confluent resources to the Pulumi program, you'll need to ensure you have a Confluent Cloud account and an API key.
+Before you can add Confluent resources to your Pulumi program, you'll need to ensure you have a Confluent Cloud account and an API key.
 You can [sign up for a free trial of Confluent Cloud](https://www.confluent.io/get-started/) if you do not already have a Confluent Cloud account.
 [Create an API key](https://docs.confluent.io/cloud/current/access-management/authenticate/api-keys/api-keys.html#create-a-cloud-api-key) and set its values as environment variables:

 ```bash
 export CONFLUENT_CLOUD_API_KEY=<your API key>